Fr\'echet random forests for metric space valued regression with non euclidean predictors: Abstract

 \section{Abstract}

-Random forests are a statistical learning method widely used in many areas of scientific research essentially for its ability to learn complex relationship between input and output variables and also its capacity to handle high-dimensional data.
-However, data are increasingly complex with repeated measures of omics, images leading to shapes, curves...
-Random forests method is not specifically tailored for them.
-In this paper, we introduce Fréchet trees and Fréchet random forests, which allow to manage data for which input and output variables take values in general metric spaces (which can be unordered).
+Random forests are a statistical learning method widely used in many areas of scientific research because of its ability to learn complex relationships between input and output variables and also its capacity to handle high-dimensional data.
+However, current random forest approaches are not flexible enough to handle heterogeneous data such as curves, images and shapes.
+In this paper, we introduce Fréchet trees and Fréchet random forests, which allow to handle data for which input and output variables take values in general metric spaces.
 To this end, a new way of splitting the nodes of trees is introduced and the prediction procedures of trees and forests are generalized.
 Then, random forests out-of-bag error and variable importance score are naturally adapted.
-Finally, the method is studied in the special case of regression on curve shapes, both within a simulation study and a real dataset from an HIV vaccine trial.
+A consistency theorem for Fréchet regressogram predictor using data-driven partitions is given and applied to Fréchet purely uniformly random trees.
+The method is studied through several simulation scenarios on heterogeneous data combining longitudinal, image and scalar data.
+Finally, one real dataset about air quality is used to illustrate the use of the proposed method in practice.